-THIRD YEAR FOURTH YEAR
+FOURTH YEAR

-CREDITS CREDITS
+CREDITS

-Religion 6 Religion 6
+Religion 6

-Applied Major III 12 Applied Major IV 12
+Applied Major IV 12

-History of Music 9 Voice Methods 3
+Voice Methods 3

-Counterpoint 6 Choral Conducting 3
+Choral Conducting 3

-Form and Analysis 6 Instrumental Conducting 3
+Instrumental Conducting 3

-Band, Choir, Orchestra or Small Ensemble 3 Orchestration 6
+Orchestration 6

-Humanities 6 Composition 6
+Composition 6

-- Band, Choir, Orchestra, or Small Ensemble 3
+Band, Choir, Orchestra, or Small Ensemble 3

-48 Electives 6
+Electives 6

-- -

-48 48
+48

 A recital during both the junior and senior years is required.
 Students must also register for piano as elective credit until an examination can be successfully completed.
 Ensemble is required for each quarter in residence.
 Voice majors must be in the choir, string majors in the orchestra, and brass and woodwind majors must be in orchestra or band.
 Voice majors who have had two units of French or German on the secondary level must register for 9 credits of French or German.
 Voice majors who have not had French or German on the secondary level must register for 15 credits.